UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :::

-The plot in {numref}`islands_bar_top` is clearer now, and allows us to answer our question:
+The plot in {numref}`islands_bar_top` is definitely clearer now, and allows us to answer our question:
-"Which are the top 7 largest landmasses continents?".
+"Which of the top 7 largest landmasses are continents?".
-However, we could still improve this visualization by organizing the bars by landmass size rather than by alphabetical order.
-We could also color the bars based on whether they are a continent or not to add additional information to the chart.
+However, we could still improve this visualization by organizing the bars by landmass size rather than by alphabetical order and by coloring the bars based on whether they correspond to a continent.
+The data for this is stored in the `landmass_type` column.
+TO use this to color the bars, we set `color` encoding to `landmass_type`.

 To organize the landmasses by their `size` variable, we will use the altair `sort` function